jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-ios/README.md

 Therefore, AGAppDelegate's `application:didRegisterForRemoteNotificationsWithDeviceToken:` will be called.

-When AGAppDelegate's `application:didRegisterForRemoteNotificationsWithDeviceToken:` is called, the device is registered to Unified Push Server instance.
+When AGAppDelegate's `application:didRegisterForRemoteNotificationsWithDeviceToken:` is called, the device is registered to Unified Push Server OpenShift instance.
 This is where configuration changes are required (see code snippet below).

 FAQ